WalT server installation

-We provide instructions to setup walt server software and dependencies on a freshly installed debian 12 (bookworm) operating system.
+We provide instructions to setup walt server software and dependencies on a fresh (and minimal) installation of debian 12 (bookworm) operating system.

 The WalT server must be installed on a 64bits (intel / amd64 CPU) machine, equipped with the following: